luxtorpeda-dev/luxtorpeda/README.md

 - host_url - This is used to determine where the packages.json file is located remotely, for use in automatic updates of this file.
 - should_do_update - If this parameter is set to true, then the packages.json file will be updated automatically.
+- use_controller - If this parameter is set to true, then attempts to access controllers through SDL2.
+Defaults to true.
+- use_steam_controller - If this parameter is set to true, then attempts to connect to steam controller through USB interface.
+Defaults to true.
+If false, can interact with UI through normal steam controller desktop emulation.

 ## User Interface